cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 write 9 cell1 3
 ```

-As you can see, remarks produced by two different `remark()` function calls are not merged together.
+As you can see, remarks produced by two different `remark()` function calls are not merged.

 If a region of code is unreachable and is optimized away, the remarks are also stripped: